Harry Styles is ready to start a family

 Harry Styles is set to start a family with his girlfriend, Canadian actress Taylor Russell, even though the two lovebirds have been dating for less than a year.

-The British singer, who turned 30 on February 1, no longer wants to be in the media spotlight as much during his twenties, even if his solo career has been successful since the breakup of his group One Direction.
+The British singer, who turned 30 on 1er Last February, he no longer wanted the media attention as much as he did in his twenties, even though his solo career has been successful since his split from his group One Direction.

 Photo from Instagram

-He has also been increasingly acting in front of the camera since being directed by Christopher Nolan.
+Since being directed by Christopher Nolan, he has been increasingly acting in front of the camera.
 Dunkirk.

 Sources told DailyMail.com that the star, however, wants to slow down and enjoy life more.